Hussienfahmy/MeFab/README.md

 Based on the power
-of [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout) MeFab can change the fab positions while moving it around the screen giving you a beautiful design and user friendly experience for user and developer
+of [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout) MeFab can change the fab positions while moving it around the screen giving you a beautiful design and user friendly experience for user and developer as you can start using it in 3 steps

 ![overview](images/overview.gif)